-If Schluter®-DILEX corner movement profiles will not be used, Schluter®-Systems recommends the use of sill seal (a compressible polyethylene gasket used to seal the gap between foundations and sill plates) as a quality control measure when providing perimeter movement joints.
-The sill seal band is placed against perimeter structures before any component of the tile assembly is installed, (e.g., DITRA-HEAT, DITRA-HEAT, DUO, additional underlayments including self-leveling materials, mortar beds, etc. See figures 2 and 3).
-After the tile is installed and grouted, any excess sill seal material is cut away, leaving a movement joint with uniform width that is void of any mortar, grout, or other restraining materials that would render the joint ineffectual.
+If Schluter-DILEX corner movement profiles will not be used, Schluter-Systems recommends the use of BEKOTEC-BRS/-BRSK edge strip or sill seal (a compressible polyethylene gasket used to seal the gap between foundations and sill plates) as a quality control measure when providing perimeter movement joints.
+The edge strip/sill seal band is placed against perimeter structures before any component of the tile assembly is installed, (e.g., DITRA-HEAT, DITRA-HEAT-DUO, additional underlayments including self-leveling materials, mortar beds, etc. See figures 2 and 3).
+After the tile is installed and grouted, any excess edge strip/sill seal material is cut away, leaving a movement joint with uniform width that is void of any mortar, grout, or other restraining materials that would render the joint ineffectual.